 First, pour a generous amount of dish soap into the toilet bowl.
 You’ll want plenty of soap, since it’ll work at dissolving toilet paper and will act as a lubricant to help everything slide through the pipes.

 Let the soap sit for five to ten minutes.
 In the meantime, heat water to boiling.
-Once the water has boiled, let it sit a few minutes so that it is still hot but no longer boiling.
+Once the hot water has boiled, let it sit a few minutes so that the hot water is still hot but no longer boiling.
 Slowly pour the water into the toilet bowl.

 Instead of pouring from the edge of the toilet seat, pour from waist height.
-The extra pressure may cause the toilet to flush on its own.
+The extra pressure may cause the toilet to flush on its own and unclog the toilet.
 If not, wait a few more minutes before attempting to flush again.

-A metal hanger can transform into a makeshift plumbing snake for some obstructions.
+A metal hanger can transform into a makeshift plumbing snake for some obstructions to unclog your toilet.

 To start, unwind the wire until the hanger is a straight line.
 You can make a small curve at one end to act as a hook.

 Gently lower the hanger into the toilet bowl and down the pipes until you come into contact with the stuck object.
-You may be able to hook the object and coax it up into the bowl where you can remove it with a gloved hand.
+You may be able to hook the object and coax it up into the bowl where you can remove it with a gloved hand with rubber gloves.

 Baking soda and vinegar cause a reaction that can break up clogs and effectively clean your kitchen and bathroom.